Starting a drifting career in Malaysia – Zamil’s Nissan Silvia S15

 Because it’s purple.
 And you rarely see a purple S15 in Malaysia.
 There’s no serious reason to this.
 It’s just for laughs.

 On a side note, the S15 is commonly referred as “Ichigo”.
 “Ichi” is one and “go” is five in Japanse.
 “Ichigo” also means Strawberry in Japanese.
 So Silvias with S15 front end conversions are usually called Strawberry Faces.

-Personally, I find advertising in motorsports to be rather limited.
-Unless you’re Lewis Hamilton, Jenson Button, Fernando Alonso, Colin McRae, Valentino Rossi, Max Verstappen, or any other world-famous motorsport athlete, it’s hard to make a living with advertising and sponsorship money.
+Advertising revenues in motorsports can be rather limited.
+Unless you’re a world-famous motorsport athlete, it’s hard to make a living with advertising and sponsorship money from.

 Last thoughts on the car?